1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 1. Start the Azure Cloud Shell from the navigation bar of your [Azure Portal](https://portal.azure.com) or directly open the [Azure Shell](https://shell.azure.com).
 2. Add the Azure Container App extension by running the following command: `az extension add --name containerapp --upgrade`
 3. Get a list of the available locations in your Azure account: `az account list-locations -o table`, verify that the region you want to deploy on [supports Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps), take note of the name field for the desired region.
 4. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.
-Update the values in a text editor before pasting it into the terminal:

     > **Note**
     >
     >The ContainerAppName can not have upper case letters, and must be between 2 and 32 characters long and start and end wuth alphanumeric, it can contain letters, numbers and hyphens.
     > The location utilizes the name field of the az account list-locations command.
     > Not all Azure locations support Conatiner Apps.
 See [supported regions for Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps)
+    >

+    Update the values in a text editor before pasting it into the terminal:

-    - Using bash
+        -Using bash
         ```bash
         ResourceGroup="op-scim-bridge-rg"
         Location="canadacentral"
         ContainerAppEnvironment="op-scim-bridge-con-app-env"
         ContainerAppName="op-scim-bridge-con-app"
         ```

-    - Using PowerShell
+        -Using PowerShell
         ```pwsh
         $ResourceGroup="op-scim-bridge-rg"
         $Location="canadacentral"
         $ContainerAppEnvironment="op-scim-bridge-con-app-env"
         $ContainerAppName="op-scim-bridge-con-app"
         ```

 3. Create the resource group: